What to Expect from an Aquatic Rescue for Group 3 Pools

 Below are the Entry Requirements for Aquatic Rescue for Group 3 Pools:

 1. Fluency in both written and spoken English.
-Reasonable level at least AQF Level 3.
+A reasonable level, at least AQF Level 3.
 You might also be required to provide a link to your LLN assessment.

-2. Participant must be physically fit and have good swimming ability to complete the qualification successfully
+2. Participants must be physically fit and have good swimming ability to complete the qualification successfully.

 3. There are no work placement requirements.
-We thought it best to clear this frequently asked question.
+We decided to clear this frequently asked question.

 4. There are also no minimum age requirements.
-However participants must feel comfortable to interact in an adult learning environment.
+However, participants must feel comfortable interacting in an adult learning environment.

 Course content includes:

-3. Dry rescuing of a person in difficulty.
-That is someone who isnt an adequate swimmer and is at least 5 metres away from safety.
-Here you are taught how to use an aid without necessarily entering the water.
-The tutors will also demonstrate instances of a throwing rescue or reach rescue.
+3. Dry rescuing is for a person in difficulty, that is, someone who isn’t an adequate swimmer and is at least 5 metres away from safety.
+Here, you are taught how to use an aid without necessarily entering the water.
+The tutors will also demonstrate instances of throwing rescue or reaching rescue.

 4. Demonstration on how to rescue a person in difficulty using a flotation aid.

-5. Recover and Resuscitating a victim on the deepest end of the pool
+5. Recovering and resuscitating a victim at the deepest end of the pool

-6. Recovering objects from the bottom of a pool.
-Usually this helps the learners to imagine a person-scenerio who lies unconcious at the pool bottom.
+6. Recovering objects from the bottom of a pool usually helps the learners imagine a person-scenario in which the person lies unconscious at the pool bottom.

-7. Assesment of respiratory failue and illustration of rescue breathing for at least one minute.
+7. Respiratory failure assessment and rescue breathing illustration for at least one minute.

 8. Removal of a patient from the water